-The Divisions of International Finance, Monetary Affairs, Research and Statistics, and the Office of Financial Stability Policy and Research offer paid in-residence fellowships for graduate students to conduct research at the Federal Reserve Board.
+The Divisions of International Finance, Monetary Affairs, Research and Statistics, and Financial Stability offer paid in-residence fellowships for graduate students to conduct research at the Federal Reserve Board.

 Positions are offered in the spring, summer, and fall.